Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 4. Avoid Solid Foods Temporarily

-Give your digestive system time to settle by refraining from solid foods for at least an hour after vomiting.
-When you do eat, start with bland options like crackers, toast, or bananas that are gentle on the stomach.
+Give your digestive system time to settle by refraining from solid foods for a short period after vomiting.
+When you do eat, start with bland options like crackers, toast, rice, applesauce, or bananas that are gentle on the stomach.

 The Role of Diet in Relieving Post-Vomiting Stomach Pain